Approval Process for Joint Ventures with Taxable Entities

 - Provide that the University receives ownership interests in the Joint Venture that are proportional and equal in value to the ownership interests to be received by the other Joint Venture participants;

 - Require debt of the Joint Venture not be guaranteed by the University in a manner that could cause the University to be responsible for more than its proportional share; and

 - Require that sufficient operating controls be implemented at the Joint Venture to assure all contracts and transactions involving the University and the Joint Venture are on an arms-length basis (or more favorable to the University).

 Any proposed amendments to the Joint Venture Documents or changes in the manner or method of the Joint Venture’s governance or operation must be reviewed by the Joint Venture Committee.

 4. Monitoring and Reporting Responsibilities

-- Each Joint Venture must submit the following items to the SVP for Finance, Treasurer, and CFO, or her/his designee, within six months after each year end (unless otherwise approved by the SVP for Finance, Treasurer and CFO or her/his designee):
+- Each Joint Venture must submit the following items to the EVP for Finance, Treasurer, and CFO, or her/his designee, within six months after each year end (unless otherwise approved by the EVP for Finance, Treasurer and CFO or her/his designee):

 - Schedule K-1 for the University

 A fully executed original of each of the Joint Venture Documents and all other significant documents and agreements relating to the Joint Venture, including, without limitation (as applicable), Articles of Incorporation or Organization, Bylaws, Operating Agreement, Partnership Agreement, Management Agreement, Service Agreements and Leases, and a fully executed original of all amendments to any of the foregoing, and if available, electronic copies of each of the foregoing shall be maintained by the department originating the Joint Venture, and shall be maintained in accordance with the University’s Record Management Policy, OGC-6.
 Executed Originals may include facsimile or electronic signatures if permitted by the document so executed.